 Description and Range

-In Washington and Oregon, slender-billed whitebreasted nuthatches are commonly associated with Oregon white oak (Chappell 2005, Hagar 2006), as well as black cottonwood and Oregon ash (R. Hill, pers. comm.).
-Nuthatch densities are greater in areas with higher numbers of large trees, which provide more surface area for foraging and have more natural cavities for nesting and roosting (Hagar and Stern 2001, Viste-Sparkman 2006).
+This subspecies appears to be dependent on oak and oak-conifer woodlands.
+In Washington and Oregon, they are commonly associated with Oregon white oak, as well as black cottonwood and Oregon ash.
+Nuthatch densities are greater in areas with higher numbers of large trees, which provide more surface area for foraging and have more natural cavities for nesting and roosting.
 Large open-grown oaks in woodlands with sparse understories are particularly important as habitat because these trees have more cavities and foraging substrate than oaks grown in densely vegetated habitats.
-Birds are therefore more abundant in smaller (25 ha, 62 ac) patches (Viste-Sparkman 2006).
-In Oregon’s Willamette Valley, oaks with nests average 70 cm (27.5 in) in diameter (Viste-Sparkman 2006).
-Pairs establish territories of about 10-15 ha (25-37 ac) and occupy the same territories year-round (Pravosudov and Grubb 1993, Hagar 2006).
+Birds are therefore more abundant in smaller (less than 30 acres) woodland patches, which by definition have more edge, than in larger (greater than 62 acres) patches.

 Foraging typically occurs on the trunk and larger limbs of trees.
-Fissured bark, which occurs more on larger trees, supports a greater abundance and diversity of arthropods than smooth bark.
-In the Willamette Valley, weevils and earwigs are important parts of the diet during breeding and post-breeding periods, with variation in the diet decreasing in winter (Anderson 1976).
-Slenderbilled white-breasted nuthatches also often feed on acorns during winter, and large oaks produce more acorns (Peter and Harrington 2002).
+Weevils and earwigs are important parts of the diet during breeding and post-breeding periods; they also feed on acorns during winter.

 Sensitivity to climate change